British Columbia Birding with Canadian Geographic

 Itinerary

-Day 1: Arrival in Vancouver
+Day 1: Arrival in Victoria

-Day 2: Vancouver
+Day 2: Victoria

 Day 3: Boundary Bay and on to Manning Park

-We continue our Lower Mainland, this time stopping on the Fraser Delta to see where B.C.’s largest river empties into the Straight of Georgia.
-While here we may try for a roosting Barn Owl or some shorebirds at Brunswick Point before we explore the renowned Boundary Bay, an incredibly important stopover site for shorebirds.
-We then head east and drive to the Cascade Mountains.
-Night at Manning Park Lodge.
+After birding from the ferry from Sydney to Tsawwassen, we will visit a couple of great spots in the Lower Mainland.
+Our first stop will be at the Fraser Delta to observe where B.C.’s largest river empties into the Strait of Georgia.
+While here, we may try for a roosting Barn Owl or some shorebirds at Brunswick Point before exploring the renowned Boundary Bay, an incredibly important stopover site for shorebirds.

 Days 4 - 6: The Okanagan